mynorjrv/advanced-python/notes/1-OOP.md

 ```

 Inheriting from dictionaries is also useful to make dictionaries of specific datatypes.
-An example is a dictionary of IBAN (International Bank Account Number), this dictionary can implement checks wether a bank account is a valid IBAN.
+An example is a dictionary of IBAN (International Bank Account Number), this dictionary can implement checks whether a bank account is a valid IBAN.

 ```Python
 import random